shuhei-kuroiwa/cml_study_log/README.md

 # cml_study_log
 A learning record of econometrics and causal machine learning.

+5/10: i reviewed econometrics resume from 4th to 5th one.

 5/9: i reviewed econometrics resume from 2nd to 3rd one.
 5/8: today i quickly reviewed Introductory econometrics 1st resume.
 5/7: today i learned methodology for my paper.
 5/6: just prepared for job hunting.